gangdong/gangdong.github.io/_posts/2020-05-31-Windows-sgx.markdown

 ![packages]({{site.cdn_baseurl}}/assets/image/others-sgx-09.PNG){: .center-image }

 3. Microsoft Visual Studio 2015/2017<br>
 Should install Microsoft Visual Studio 2015/2017 before install SGX SDK/PSW, it is important here for the installation sequence.
-The SGX SDK will install plug-in on Visual Studio, if SGX SDK is installed firstly, Visual Studio will lose the plug-in.<br>
+The SGX SDK will install the plug-in on Visual Studio, if SGX SDK is installed firstly, Visual Studio will lose the plug-in.<br>
 The Visual Studio install package is at [here](https://visualstudio.microsoft.com/vs/older-downloads/).

 4. Install SGX SDK<br><br>